California State Route 58: Route description

 (1) Route 101 near Santa Margarita to Route 33.

 (2) Route 33 to Route 43.

 (3) Route 43 to just west of Van Buren Place near Bakersfield.

 (4) Mohawk Street near Bakersfield to Route 99.

 (5) Route 99 to Route 15 near Barstow via Bakersfield and Mojave.

-Due to ongoing freeway construction projects in Bakersfield and unincorporated Kern and San Bernardino counties, the definition has yet to be amended by the legislature and may not accurately reflect current or former rights of way maintained by Caltrans.
+Due to ongoing freeway construction projects in Bakersfield and unincorporated Kern and San Bernardino counties, the definition was last amended by the legislature in 2014 and may not accurately reflect current or former rights of way maintained by Caltrans.
 The definition also omits Route 58's concurrencies with other routes instead of duplicating those segments in those other routes' definitions in the code.
+In addition, section 558 subdivision (b) permits the state to relinquish control of the former rights of way located in Bakersfield and in unincorporated Kern County to local jurisdictions.
+Subdivision (c) further mandates that for the relinquished former portions of the highway, the city and the county must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 58".

 State Route 58 between Santa Margarita and Buttonwillow is a winding mountain road through a thinly populated area.
 From its westernmost terminus at US 101 near Santa Margarita, a few miles north of San Luis Obispo, SR 58 heads east along the former US 101 (El Camino Real) for one mile.
 SR 58 then heads east and up the winding mountain road, passing through a thinly populated area and an intersection with SR 229.
 Alternatives such as SR 46 to the north or SR 166 to the south are recommended, as much of this section of SR 58 is prohibited to truck traffic.
 However, this section of SR 58 does pass through the Carrizo Plain, which is known for its scenic beauty and geological features, including the San Andreas Fault.
 SR 58 then takes another winding road before joining with State Route 33 in the small town of McKittrick.
 SR 33 then splits at the north end of McKittrick before SR 58 then enters another, but brief winding road.
 SR 58 then proceeds northeast for several miles before changing to an east-west alignment and reaching Buttonwillow.
 SR 58 then joins with the north-south Interstate 5 (I-5) for a few miles to Stockdale Highway, where it resumes heading east and intersects with State Route 43 before reaching Bakersfield.
 In Bakersfield, the route follows the Westside Parkway to reach State Route 99 at the West Bakersfield Interchange.